 While going to the spa can be a way of caring for yourself, there is something more important to one’s core being to pay attention to.
 Something sacred that cuts to the heart of what it is to be good to oneself, connected to oneself in a way that harmonizes one’s actions and brings an integrity of being into our grasp.
 An integrity of being that encompasses being true to ourselves no matter what comes our way.

 Do you hold onto grudges and resentments?
 Maybe this is not the first thing you would have thought of when thinking of self-care.
-We’re going to go deep first, and then return to what’s more familiar.
+We’re going to go deep and off the beaten path, later we’ll return to something more familiar.

 Not forgiving someone is like eating poison and expecting someone else to die.